jfeltz/shake-cpp/README.md

       Rule.exeLinked   = [((</> "stage/lib") <$> boost_root, boostTestLibs)]
     }

-  -- Rule for test pass states, TODO command line flags to pass to test Rule.test_states
+  -- Rule for test pass states, this makes "./shake .build/test-state/test_example.pass" -- as a test runner case possible
+  Rule.test_states

   -- Bind source rules into this monad (this is a super-set of those) srcRules boost_root

+  -- clean rule, derived from BuildPaths
   Rule.clean
 ```